phillmv/mawl/README.md

 # mawl: Make Another Weblog!

+⚠️ current broken, i have to fix the entrypoint for this puppy to handle the new generation scripts.

+---

 mawl is a zero-configuration static site generator.

 Given a repository with markdown or html files, mawl uses GitHub Actions to